Exabyte-io/documentation/docs/remote-connection/actions/overview.md

 ## Copy / Paste Text

-Finally, we provide instructions [here](copy-paste.md) on how text can be copied and pasted into the remote connection interfaces with the help of the above-mentioned [Guacamole Sidebar](guacamole.md).
+Finally, we provide [these instructions](copy-paste.md) on how text can be copied and pasted into the remote connection interfaces, with the help of the above-mentioned [Guacamole Sidebar](guacamole.md).

 ## Access data in Web Platform